Lawrence man who spent three decades in prison facing another rape charge

-LAWRENCE, Mass.
-(WHDH/AP) — A Lawrence man who spent three decades in prison for a rape he says he did not commit before being freed in 2016 is slated to be arraigned Monday on several charges, including rape, after police say they found him passed out on top of a partially-naked unconscious woman in January.
+SALEM, Mass.
+(WHDH/AP) — A Lawrence man who spent three decades in prison for a rape he says he did not commit before being freed in 2016 was ordered held without bail Monday on several charges, including rape, after police say they found him passed out on top of a partially-naked unconscious woman in January.

-George Perrot, 51, is due to appear in Salem Superior Court to answer to charges of rape, assault and battery on a police officer, resisting arrest, and open and gross conduct.
+George Perrot, 51, appeared in Salem Superior Court to answer to charges of rape, assault and battery on a police officer, resisting arrest, and open and gross conduct.

 Officers responding to the area of 272 Broadway on Jan.
 4 found Perrot and the victim unconscious on the ground, police said.
 Perrot allegedly raped the woman, charged at a police officer who woke him up and acted combatively during the booking process.